dmulholl/argslib/readme.md

-# Janus: argument parsing for Python
+# Janus

-Janus is a Python library for parsing command line arguments.
+Janus is a minimalist argument-parsing library designed for building elegant command-line interfaces.

 #### Features